 Explain What You Are Doing And Why

 While gardening sometimes seems like magic to kids–food from the dirt–it actually has a lot of science and math involved.
 Planting seeds can lead to a conversation about plants’ life cycles.
 Measuring out where to put plants can help kids understand both competition for resources and how to use a tape measure.
 Talking your kids through what you are doing will help them build their own skills as gardeners as well as provide a practical application for much of what they learn in school.
+Get them excited by planting an edible garden or a tasting garden so they can enjoy the fruits of their labor.

 Read Books And Listen To Music About Gardening